RinkM/React-Space/README.md

 - Find a date for Friday night.

 ## Summary of Learning
-The pattern for buildinng this "app" was very similar.
+The pattern for building this "app" was very similar.
 With the help of a friend or using online tutorials, I would build some practice components (searchForm, Welcome, ClockClasses).
 Then, I would try to extend this into more complicated components that would interact with the fake user information.